stef/MACC/README.markdown

 Simple Multi-agent encryption

 NOTICE: This is an experimental tool, it is a proof-of-concept, no real cryptanalysis has been performed, and should be considered dangerous for serious use.
+Check out the code, it's fairly well documented, below you can find an example session simulated locally.

 Dependencies